meekostuff/HyperFrameset/README.md

 `<script>` handling
 -------------------

-- Scripts in the landing-page are not handled by HyperFrameset - they execute at the expected time in the browser's script handling.
+- Scripts in content-pages are never run by HyperFrameset.
-**RECOMMENDATION:** The page does not need and SHOULD NOT have scripts - they SHOULD all be part of the decor.
+**RECOMMENDATION:** Content-pages do not need and SHOULD NOT have scripts - they SHOULD all be part of the frameset.

-- All scripts which are not in the landing-page (that is, decor content or panned page content) are executed via dynamic script insertion, but behave **like** scripts that are part of the page content.
-Page content is not blocked, but earlier scripts block later scripts unless the earlier script has the `src` and `async` attributes.
+- All scripts which are in the frameset document are executed via dynamic script insertion, but behave **like** scripts that are part of a loading document.
+Content is not blocked, but earlier scripts block later scripts unless the earlier script has the `src` and `async` attributes.

     `<script src="..." async></script>`

 This dynamic script insertion is referred to as **enabling** in the following rules.

-- Scripts in the `<head>` of the decor are **enabled** AFTER all the content in the `<head>` of the decor is MERGED WITH the page.
+- Scripts in the `<head>` of the frameset are **enabled** AFTER all the content in the `<head>` of the frameset is INSERTED INTO the page.

-- Scripts in the `<body>` of the decor are **enabled** AFTER all the content in the `<body>` of the decor is INSERTED INTO the page, but BEFORE the page content is MERGED WITH the decor.
+- Scripts in the `<body>` of the frameset are **enabled** AFTER all the content in the `<body>` of the frameset is INSERTED INTO the page, but BEFORE any page content is MERGED WITH the frameset.

-- When panning occurs, scripts in the `<head>` of the next page are **enabled** AFTER all the content in the `<head>` of the next page is MERGED WITH the page.
-Scripts in the `<body>` of the next page are **enabled** AFTER the content in the `<body>` of the next page is MERGED WITH the page.
-**RECOMMENDATION:** You do not need and SHOULD NOT have scripts in any page (other than the decor document).

 Capturing
 ---------

+**NOTE** this option MUST be used (for now)

 The **capturing** [boot option](#boot-options) prevents normal browser parsing of the *landing page*.
 This allows HyperFrameset to manage parsing in the same way that AJAXed pages are handled.